gregov/k8s-multicloud-poc/README.md

   create-clusters  Create the 3 clusters

 Federation
-  federation-host  Initialise the federation host add-federation-members  Add all federation members remove-federation-members  Remove all federation members
+  configure-clusters  Configure the federation, dns and secrets install-federation-host  Install the federation host remove-federation-host  Uninstall the federation host add-federation-members  Add all federation members remove-federation-members  Remove all federation members